spinningarrow/zoom-vanilla.js/README.md

 3. Includes bug fixes not present in [fat/zoom.js][fat-zoom], which is no longer being maintained

-## Usage
+## Installation

 1. Download the JS and CSS files using any of the following methods:

-	- npm: `npm i -D zoom-vanilla.js`.
+    - npm: `npm i zoom-vanilla.js`.
 This will download the the necessary files to the `node_modules/zoom-vanilla.js/dist/` directory.

     - Directly link to the files hosted on a CDN: